code-joker/adherium/README.md

 - **flattened as much as possible** to avoid deeply nested structures that increase parsing complexity on the client

 Derived calculations, such as adherence indicators or technique classifications, should ideally be computed on the backend.
 This ensures consistent interpretation across different clients and reduces processing overhead in the frontend.

+---

+## Endpoints

+Rather than exposing a single generic endpoint, I would separate **controller medication** and **rescue medication** endpoints.

+Controller inhalers are typically used **daily and consistently**, and therefore drive the **adherence visualization**.
+Because they are accessed more frequently by the dashboard, isolating them allows us to return a smaller and more optimized payload.

+Rescue inhaler events are less frequent and often used during episodes, so they can be retrieved independently when needed.

 ### Controller Medication Events